tytydraco/yessleep/out/When_you_wish_it_was_just_rats_in_the_garbage.md

 It was late, but the garage was secure.
 It would be fine to do a late-night garbage run.

 This is when I notice how dark the garage is.
-The heavy shadows, the silence, and the garbage room off in the distance seem much more tucked away than they do at noon.
+The heavy shadows, the silence, and the garbage room off in the distance seemingly much more tucked away than they do at noon.

 With the bag of leaking fish sauce in hand, I walk quietly to the metal door.
 I can hear shuffling behind the door, the sounds of rats out during the hours that belong to them.
 I turn the light switch on first, hoping to scare them into hiding while I deposit my garbage.